LucasOuroC/Aplica-o-flask-Controle-de-Portaria-/README.md

 - python-dotenv==0.19.2

 Entre outras encontradas no "requirements.txt"
-Execute pip install -r requirements.txt para realizar a instalação das dependencias necessarias.
+Execute "pip install -r requirements.txt" para realizar a instalação das dependencias necessarias.

 En Version--------
 This README have some important steps to make this program work correctly.